apigeekdemos/apigee-informatica-apijam/Lab 3 Secure the API Proxy to the IIC Workflow/README.md

 # Pre-requisites

-* Complete the steps outlined in *Setting up your Informatica Cloud Organization*
+* Complete the steps outlined in *Setting up your Informatica Intelligent Cloud Services Organization*
-* Login access to the Informatica Integration Cloud - Application Integration console with Order Management workflows provisioned.
+* Login access to the Informatica Intelligent Cloud Services - Application Integration console with Order Management processes provisioned.
 * Apigee Edge account and Organization provisioned on Apigee Cloud
 * [REST Client](https://apigee-rest-client.appspot.com/) on a browser window., or Postman
 * Deployed *Orders* proxy (from Lab 2) in your Apigee Edge Org.

 # Instructions

-## Part I. API Proxy secures call to the IIC backend.
+## Part I. API Proxy secures call to the IICS backend.

-## Create a Key-Value Map to store IIC credentials in Apigee Edge
+## Create a Key-Value Map to store IICS credentials in Apigee Edge

-We will first create an encrypted KVM to store the IIC Org credentials.
-These credentials are needed by the IIC backend to be supplied as a BasicAuth header in the request to the Initiate_Order service workflow.
+We will first create an encrypted KVM to store the IICS Org credentials.
+These credentials are needed by the IICS backend to be supplied as a BasicAuth header in the request to the Initiate_Order process.

 1. Login to Apigee Edge at https://login.apigee.com using your Apigee Edge credentials.